Finite convergence of sum-of-squares hierarchies for the stability number of a graph: Introduction

 There is also interest in the literature in understanding when the first level of Lasserre hierarchy (also known as the Shor relaxation or the basic semidefinite relaxation) is exact when applied to quadratic optimization problems (see, e.g., the recent papers \cite{BY2020,WK2021} and further references therein).
 For standard quadratic programs, where one wants to minimize a quadratic form $p_M(x)=x^TMx$ over $\Delta_n$, we characterize the set of matrices $M$ for which the first level relaxation is exact.
-Moreover, we show that this holds precisely when the first level relaxation\ is feasible (see Lemma \ref{ch-qp-level-1}).
+Moreover, we show that this holds precisely when the first level relaxation\ is feasible (see Lemma~\ref{ch-qp-level-1}).
 In the special case of problem (\ref{motzkin-form}), when $M=I+A_G$, the first level relaxation gives the parameter $f^{(1)}_G$, which will be shown to be exact (i.e., equal to $1/\alpha(G)$) precisely when the graph $G$ is a disjoint union of cliques (see Lemma \ref{lemexactfG1}).
 One can also use the preordering instead of the quadratic module and ask when the corresponding first level relaxation is exact.
 For problem (\ref{motzkin-form}) this amounts to asking when $f^{(1)}_{G,po}=1/\alpha(G)$ or, equivalently (in view of (\ref{eqlink1})), when $\vartheta^{(0)}(G)=\alpha(G)$.
-Characterizing these graphs seems difficult in general, but, when restricting to critical graphs, $\vartheta^{(0)}(G)=\alpha(G)$ if and only if $G$ can be covered by $\alpha(G)$ cliques (see \cite{LV2021}).
+Characterizing these graphs seems difficult in general, but, when restricting to critical graphs, $\vartheta^{(0)}(G)=\alpha(G)$ if and only if $G$ can be covered by $\alpha(G)$ cliques (see \cite{LV2021}). \MoL{This question is considered in \cite{GY2021} for a general standard quadratic program, asking to find the minimum value $p_{\min}$ of $p_M(x)=x^TMx$ over $\Delta_n$.
+An algebraic characterization is given there of the matrices $M$ for which equality $p_{\min}=\Theta^{(0)}_M$ holds, where $\Theta^{(0)}_M$ is the analogue of $\vartheta^{(0)}(\cdot)$ as defined in (\ref{relax-copositive}), together with some concrete classes of matrices achieving this equality.}